breuerfelix/breuerfelix.github.io/_posts/24-11-17-scheduled-overprovisioning.md

         app: overprovisioning
     spec:
       nodeSelector:
-        # requests a certain type of node if you have multiple nodepools
+        # requests a certain type of node if you have multiple node pools
         nodepool: job-executor
       containers:
       - name: overprovisioning